khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 ## Closing thoughts

 This is a great sales page but I'm wondering a couple things about the service.
-First, as a web developer I know that there's a lot of segmentation between competencies --- it's unlikely for Rails developer to be able to customize your Wordpress install, or it would take her a lot of time.
+First, as a web developer I know that there's a lot of segmentation between skills --- it's unlikely for Rails developer to be able to customize your Wordpress install, or it would take her a lot of time.
 An obvious choice to grow the service would be to fork it into specific verticals --- having a daily email only for Wordpress developers for example.
 Maybe Robert could branch off with a Wordpress-specific weekly email, to get his feet wet.

 There's a limited number of leads you can send per day.
 That's annoying because